AaronYu728/createyourAPI/README.md

 # Introduction

-This project is a simple Node.js application that shows how to create your own API using Express.js framework.
+This project is a simple Node.js application that shows how to create a restful API using Express.js framework.

 # Prerequisites